Monterosa Lifts & Terrain

 On-Piste Trails

-The 135km of piste trails at Monterosa are over 66% rated for intermediates, making it a paradise lovers of red pistes.
+The 135km of piste trails at Monterosa are over 66% rated for intermediates, making it a paradise for lovers of red pistes.
 Not the easiest place to navigate around, there can be some awkward connections between sectors and from lift to lift.
 One wrong turn in some places can put one on the long road away from where you want to be!
 Particular attention is required below Gabiet heading to either Stafal or Gressoney-la-Trinite, and between Mont Ros & Sarezza above Frachey & Champoluc.

 Novices & Beginners